top of page

 B52 Plane called Calamity Jane

-There was also a big airplane hanger that is called the Aircraft pavilion that displayed retired fighter planes including a retired Presidential helicopter.
+There was also a big airplane hanger that is called the Aircraft Pavilion that displayed retired fighter planes including a retired Presidential helicopter.

 Retired Presidential helicopter